 Our future operating results are difficult to predict and may be materially affected by a number of factors, including the timing of new product announcements or introductions by us or our competitors, competitive pricing pressures, fluctuations in manufacturing yields, adequate availability of wafers and manufacturing capacity, the risk that our backlog could decline significantly, our ability to hire, retain and motivate adequate numbers of engineers and other qualified employees to meet the demands of our largest customers, changes in product mix, and the effect of adverse changes in economic conditions in the United States and international markets.
-In addition, the semiconductor market has historically been cyclical and subject to significant economic downturns at various times, including a decline in demand experienced since early in fiscal year 2001.
+In addition, the semiconductor market has historically been cyclical and subject to significant economic downturns.
+After strong growth in 1999 and 2000, the semiconductor market declined significantly in 2001 and grew only slightly in 2002.
 Our business is subject to rapid technological changes and there can be no assurance, depending on the mix of future business, that products stocked in inventory will not be rendered obsolete before we ship them.
 As a result of these and other factors, there can be no assurance that we will not experience material fluctuations in future operating results on a quarterly or annual basis.